 Through a blend of theory and practical application, we’ll prepare you with the knowledge, experience and perspective you need to work with young children at any stage of development.
-And when it comes to hands-on experience, your practicum can be arranged near you.
+When it comes to hands-on experience, your practicum can be arranged near you.
 Develop a career fit for your nurturing personality and love of children in our ECE programs.

 Apply Now Grab and Go Information